 1. Explore Old Town Dalt Vila, Ibiza

-If you are a history person, visiting Dalt Vila is the place to start.
+If you are a history person, visiting Dalt Vila is the place to start your trip to Ibiza.
 Visiting the historic church here provides visitors an opportunity to make a half-day journey or even more out of the Old Town.

 It is guarded by impressive Renaissance fortifications, built around the island’s main town in the 16th century by Spanish Emperor Charles V. People built these walls to fend off Berber looters and protect against invasion by neighboring sovereign French forces.